boxplus: a lightweight pop-up window engine

 - Configurable layout.
-Panel containing captions and navigation icons can be aligned to bottom, right or left of content being displayed.
+Panel containing captions and navigation icons can be aligned to above, at the top, at the bottom, or below the content being displayed.

 - Asynchronous operation with no dead time delay.
 The script launches as soon as the document structure is available, even if some images are still being downloaded.
 Only those content items are retrieved that are shown to the visitor.